FRACerqueira/PromptPlus/PromptPlus/README.txt

 - ListMasked-Control    : Adjusted type return to ResultMasked.
 - SliderNumber-control  : Adjusted type return to double.

-- Revised all documentation for new changes (In progress)
+- Revised documentation for new changes (In progress)

 **Fixed bugs**
 --------------